RapidAPI/DevRel-Stack-Data/guides/posts/use-react-hooks/post.md

 <Lead>
 	Today, more and more applications use APIs for one reason or another.
-React Hooks are the way to go if you want to utilize an API in your React application.
+React Hooks are the way to go to utilize an API in your React application.
 This guide will show you why and how.
 </Lead>

 ## React Hooks

-Hooks were introduced in React 16.8.
+Hooks were introduced in [React 16.8](https://github.com/facebook/react/blob/main/CHANGELOG.md#1680-february-6-2019).
 They let you use state, and other React features in your functional components without writing a class.
 For interacting with APIs, you will mostly need to use the following Hooks:

 ### useState

-The React `useState` Hook allows us to track the state of a functional component.
+The React [useState](https://reactjs.org/docs/hooks-reference.html#usestate) Hook allows us to track the state of a functional component.
 This state can be any type of property such as the input value of an input field, the value of a selected checkbox, or multiple values of a form.

 ### useEffect

-This Hook is used when you want to run some functions during a component's lifecycle, such as running a function on a page’s first load or calling a function whenever a state changes.
+The [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect) Hook is used to run some functions during a component's lifecycle, such as running a function on a page’s first load or calling a function whenever a state changes.

 ## Fetching Data from APIs